tjiangHIT/cuteSV/README.md

 ---
 ### Changelog

+	cuteSV (v1.0.5):
+	1.Add new options for specificly setting the threshold of deletion/insertion signals merging in the same read.
+The default parameters are 0 bp for deletion and 100 bp for insertion.
+	2.Remove parameter --merge_threshold.
+	3.Fix bugs in inversion and translocation calling.
+	4.Add new option for specificly setting the maximum size of SV to be discovered.
+The default value is 100,000 bp.

 	cuteSV (v1.0.4):
 	1.Add a new option for specificly setting the threshold of SV signals merging in the same read.
 The default parameter is 500 bp.
 You can reduce it for high-quality sequencing datasets like PacBio HiFi (CCS).